orifake/leetcode-python/README.md

 953 Verifying an Alien Dictionary
 961 N-Repeated Element in Size 2N Array
 1002 Find Common Characters
+1078 Occurrences After Bigram
+1160 Find Words That Can Be Formed by Characters
+1189 Maximum Number of Balloons
+1207 Unique Number of Occurrences

 ## Linked List
 21 Merge Two Sorted Lists